wrotich/scoreboard/README.md

 A simple React application

 ## Requirements
-- For development, you will only need Node.js installed on your environement.
+- For development, you will only need Node.js installed on your environment.
 Node
 - You should be able to run the following command after the installation procedure below.